rshubhani/rshubhani.github.io/review-and-merge-guide_sr.md

-# Review and Merge Process Guide
+# Review and Merge Process Guide using Visio Studio Code

-This guide provides step-by-step instructions for creating a Markdown (.md) file, reviewing it, and merging it into the working or main branch.
+This guide provides step-by-step instructions for creating a Markdown (.md) file, reviewing it, and merging it into the working or main branch using Visio Studio Code Editor.

 ## Creating a Markdown File in VS Code